hongyusu/ProteinFunctionPrediction/README.md

 # Protein function prediction

+For now, the project aims to reliably predict the function of the transporter protein.
+The function will be given as the hierarchical structure.
+Each protein is represented as a set of features, including Gene Ontology, protein familiy, BLAST, and Taxonomy.

 ## Original data

 1. Original data about protein features from different categories are extracted according to the [Master's thesis](), which covers the protein features listed as follows: